AnshikaJain2405/OrionDataAnalyticsInternshipJul23-Proj2/README.md

 - For quarto to recognise python in virtual environment: `set (QUARTO_PYTHON)=(link)`
 - To check quarto: `quarto check`
 - To render quarto files: `quarto render (filename)`
+- Install streamlit to create webapp: `poetry add streamlit`
+- To check that streamlit has been correctly installed: `streamlit hello`

 ![Score](image.png)